epomatti/cbpq-flutter/README.md

 ## About

-This is app is developed by without costs, in partnership with CBPQ.
+This is app is developed without cost and in partnership with CBPQ.

-Made with :heart: for skydivers, by skydivers ;)
+Made for skydivers, by skydivers ;)